 Here’s a bit more about who they are and what they bring to the team.Board Member salaries

 Mike, Board Chair, is relatively new to the sector but brings important commercial knowledge and expertise to the Board.
 His involvement with other charitable and not-for-profit organisations, including Portsmouth Water and TCV, is invaluable.
 Mike’s working career included Cazenove & Co Corporate Finance.
 He progressed through this UK corporate broker/investment bank to achieve Partner status.
 His final position was with the PR agency Weber Shandwick/Square Mile as its Managing Director.

-Mark is Chief Executive of VIVID.
-Mark was previously Chief Executive of Sentinel and Commercial Director with Affinity Sutton.
-Mark has experience of working in the commercial sector and has a master's degree in business administration.
-He sits on the National Housing Federation’s Standing Board and, outside of the sector, he’s the senior independent director at Surrey and Borders partnership NHS Foundation Trust.
+Mark became Chief Executive of VIVID in April 2017 from his role as Chief Executive of Sentinel and previously as Group Commercial Director at Affinity Sutton, now Clarion.
+Mark’s well known in the sector with over 25 years of experience in housing and is a key business figure in the region and beyond.
+He also has a strong commercial background and a master’s degree in business administration.
+Mark’s part of the National Housing Federation’s Standing Board and, until recently, he’s been the senior independent director at Surrey and Borders Partnership NHS Foundation Trust.

 Responsible for maintaining our financial strength and sound governance, Duncan, Director of Finance and Technology at VIVID, makes sure our development plans are fully funded and our technology helps us deliver our services and ambitions.
 Duncan’s a chartered accountant with 15 years’ experience in the housing sector.
 He previously spent six years with KPMG where he provided financial planning and risk management services to some high-profile clients before moving into the housing sector.